-For the three months ended June 30, 2013 and the fiscal year ended March 31, 2013, we financed our operations from existing cash on hand.
-Net cash used in operating activities during the three months ended June 30, 2013 was \$611.
-The primary changes in our cash flow statement for the three months ended June 30, 2013 compared to the corresponding period in the prior fiscal year were due to our acquisition of CollabRx, a net loss of \$797, partially offset by changes in assets and liabilities of discontinued operations and stock compensation expense.
-Net cash used in operating activities during the three months ended June 30, 2012 was \$329, due primarily to a VAT refund related to discontinued operations in our former French subsidiary in the amount of 312 Euros.
-The monies from the VAT refund were offset by the net loss from continuing operations of \$679 and the increase in accrued liabilities for legal expenses associated with the CollabRx transaction.
+For the nine months ended December 31, 2013 and the fiscal year ended March 31, 2013, we financed our operations from existing cash on hand and the net proceeds from the sale of discontinued assets, as disclosed in prior and current filings.
+Net cash used in operating activities during the nine months ended December 31, 2013 was \$1,656.
+The primary changes in our cash flow statement for the nine months ended December 31, 2013 compared to the corresponding period in the prior fiscal year were due to our acquisition of CollabRx, a net loss of \$2,363, partially offset by changes in assets and liabilities of discontinued operations, stock compensation expense and changes in accounts receivable due to revenues related to our new operations.
+Net cash used in operating activities during the nine months ended December 31, 2012 was \$2,833, due primarily to our acquisition of CollabRx, a net loss of \$3,115, and stock compensation expense, partially offset by a VAT refund related to the discontinued operations in our former French subsidiary in the amount of 312 Euros.

-The consolidated financial statements contemplate the realization of assets and the satisfaction of liabilities in the normal course of business for the foreseeable future.
-We incurred net losses of \$797 and \$679 for the three months ended June 30, 2013 and 2012, respectively.
-We used cash flows from operations of \$611 and \$329 for the three months ended June 30, 2013 and 2012, respectively.
+The condensed consolidated financial statements contemplate the realization of assets and the satisfaction of liabilities in the normal course of business for the foreseeable future.
+We incurred net losses of \$2,363 and \$3,115 for the nine months ended December 31, 2013 and 2012, respectively.
+We used cash flows from operations of \$1,656 and \$2,833 for the nine months ended December 31, 2013 and 2012, respectively.
 We believe that our existing cash will be adequate to fund operations through fiscal year 2014.
 While CollabRx, Inc. will form the core of our business and operations going forward, we cannot assure you that we will be successful in pursuing our new strategic initiative in CollabRx.
 It is not possible to predict when our business and results of operations will improve.
 In consideration of these circumstances, the Company may be forced to consider a merger with or into another company or the liquidation or dissolution of the company, including through a bankruptcy proceeding.
 If we were to liquidate or dissolve the company through or outside of a bankruptcy proceeding, you could lose all of your investment in the Company's common stock.